one react js project that consume bundle of another react project

 npm install --save-dev webpack webpack-cli babel-loader @babel/preset-env @babel/preset-react

-2️⃣ Create webpack.config.js
+2️⃣ Create webpack.config.js (at root of project-x):

 const path = require("path");